List of adaptations of Slender Man: Slender: The Arrival

 2013’s Slender: The Arrival is a direct sequel to The Eight Pages.
 This installment is developed by Blue Isle Studios and Parsec Productions.
 The Arrival follows the protagonist Lauren, who ventures into Oakside Park searching for her friend Kate, the protagonist of The Eight Pages.
 Along the way, she encounters the Slender Man and finds out more of what happened to her and the residents of Oakside Park.
 Downloadable content for the game is in development.
 On July 27, 2023, to celebrate the 10th anniversary of the game, Blue Isle announced a remastered version of the game made in Unreal Engine 5.

-Slender Rising
+S: Lost Chapters

-Slender Rising is a 2012 iOS horror and indie game by Michael Hegemann.
-It is based on the creepypasta called Slender Man, a tall, faceless man who hunts people down.
-The first-person game tasks players with collecting notes across various maps whilst trying to avoid the Slender Man.
+A sequel to Slender: The Arrival, S: Lost Chapters was announced on July 27, 2023, alongside The Arrival's Unreal Engine 5 remake.
+Lost Chapters will build on and expand the Slender Man lore, and introduce new characters and settings.
+The game is in development, with no release date yet.

 Films

 The Slender Man

 The Slender Man is a 2013 found footage horror film directed by A.J.
 Meadows and starring Adam Hartley, Madeleine Rouse, Eric Warrington, Bill Finkbiner, Colleen Malone, Sarah Baker, Collin Cudney, Kylie Cudney, and Alex Eads.
 Funding for the movie was though a $10,000 Kickstarter campaign, before being released for free on YouTube.
-The films reception was heavily negative.
+The Slender Man's reception was heavily negative.